Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 # Introduction

-This document is a technical guide for MitID app integration.
+This document is a technical guide for Android and iOS app integration to MitID.

-> DISCLAIMER: This document is the Signaturgruppen Broker recommendation for Android and iOS integrations for MitID, other options might be available.
-Use this document as a guide only.

-It is required that the reader has a basic understanding of the technical details for Android Custom Tabs and App Linking and for iOS SFSafariViewController, ASWebAuthenticationSession and Universal Links.
+It is required that the reader has a basic understanding of the technical details for Android Custom Tabs and App Links and for iOS SFSafariViewController, ASWebAuthenticationSession and Universal Links.

 # Supported browsers